petedejoy/documentation/v2/clickstream/sources/serverside.md

 Basic Auth base64 encodes a 'username:password' and prepends it with the string 'Basic'.
 The native libraries should handle this for you, but if they do not you'll need to base64 encode a string in which the username is the app_ID and the password is empty.

-For example, if your app_ID is `bXlhcHA6`, you'll need to encode `bXlhcHA6:`.
+For example, if your Source ID is `bXlhcHA6`, you'll need to encode `bXlhcHA6:`.
 The resut of this will be `Basic YlhsaGNIQTY6`.
 The complete authorization header would then be `Authorization: Basic YlhsaGNIQTY6`.

 #### Content-Type